fortio/fortio/dflag/README.md

    - `DynDuration`
    - `DynStringSlice`
    - `DynJSON` - a `flag` that takes an arbitrary JSON struct
-   - `DynProto3` - a `flag` that takes a `proto3` struct in JSONpb or binary form
  * `validator` functions for each `flag`, allows the user to provide checks for newly set values
  * `notifier` functions allow user code to be subscribed to `flag` changes
  * Kubernetes `ConfigMap` watcher, see [configmap/README.md](configmap/README.md).
- * `etcd` based watcher that syncs values from a distributed Key-Value store into the program's memory
- * Prometheus metric for checksums of the current flag configuration
  * a `/debug/flagz` HandlerFunc endpoint that allows for easy inspection of the service's runtime configuration

 Here's a teaser of the debug endpoint: